bluenoe/blushop-laravel/README.md

-# BluShop (Laravel 11) — Mini E-commerce in 5 Days
+# BluShop (Laravel 11) — Mini E-commerce

-A 5-day Laravel mini e-commerce project designed for students.
+A Laravel mini e-commerce project designed for students.
 It covers fundamental concepts like product display, cart management using sessions, user authentication with Breeze, a simulated checkout process, and a contact form that saves messages to the database.

 **License:** MIT